Generic Name: Octreotide for Intramuscular Injection Kit (ok TREE oh tide)

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- High or low blood sugar may happen in some patients after this medicine is given.
+- High or low blood sugar may happen in some patients after octreotide for intramuscular injection kit is given.
 Talk with the doctor.

 - Check your blood sugar as you have been told by your doctor.